H2020-InFuse/cdff_dev/README.md

 ```
 # Install CDFF-Dev in /usr/local/{bin,lib/python3.X/dist-packages} for all users
-$ sudo CDFFPATH=/path/to/CDFF pip3 install --editable /path/to/CDFF_dev
+$ sudo -H CDFFPATH=/path/to/CDFF pip3 install --editable /path/to/CDFF_dev

 # Or install it in $HOME/.local/{bin,lib/python3.X/site-packages} for the current user
 $ CDFFPATH=/path/to/CDFF pip3 install --user --editable /path/to/CDFF_dev
 ```

-When using the InFuse Docker image, this is performed automatically at container startup, and CDFF-Dev is of course installed inside the container, not on your hard disk.
+When using the InFuse Docker image, compilation as `root` is performed automatically at container startup, and CDFF-Dev is of course installed inside the container, not on your hard disk.

+Notes:

+* Compiling CDFF-Dev produces a number of build files in `/path/to/CDFF_dev`:

+    ```
+    build/
+    cdff_dev/__pycache__/
+    cdff_dev.egg-info/
+    cdff_types.cpp
+    cdff_types*.so
+    ```

+    They can all be removed except `cdff_types*.so` and `cdff_envire*.so`.

+* Compiling CDFF-Dev as `root` means that the aforementioned files and directories are owned by `root`.
+If they are not removed or chowned, subsequently compiling as a normal user fails because the build process isn't allowed to overwrite them.

+* About the `-H` flag (`--set-home`): the Python package manager caches data in `$XDG_CACHE_HOME/pip`, where `$XDG_CACHE_HOME` is `$HOME/.cache` by default, where `$HOME` is the home directory of the superuser only if `sudo -H` is used, since `sudo` does not change the home directory by default.

+    Running `pip3` through `sudo` without the `-H` flag disables this caching to avoid writing `root`-owned files to the cache directory of the current user.
+Run `pip3` through `sudo -H` to write those files to the cache directory of the superuser instead.

 ### Documentation about CDFF-Dev